xaonfc/qnx-vm-builder/README.md

     cd buildqnx
     ```

-2. (Optional) Generate a default configuration:
+2. Generate a default configuration:
     ```bash
     make defconfig
     ```

+**OR**

-3. (Optional) Configure the QNX image interactively:
+3. Configure the QNX image interactively using menuconfig:
     ```bash
     make menuconfig
     ```

-    (This will automatically clone and build the necessary kconfig tools if they are not present.)
+See configs/ for more example configuration files.

 ### Building the QNX Image